elaspog/code_snippets_and_courses/linux/sudo/_linuxize.com_add-user-to-sudoers-in-centos/readme.md

 - Options:
   - Add the user to the `sudoers` file
   - Add the user to the sudo group defined in the `sudoers`
+    - Members of the `sudo` group are granted with sudo privileges (Debian, Ubuntu)
-    - Members of the `wheel` group are granted with sudo privileges
+    - Members of the `wheel` group are granted with administrative and sudo privileges (CentOS)
       - Works on **RedHat** based distributions like **CentOS** and **Fedora**